District of Columbia Felony Crimes and Sentences

 By , Legal Editor

-Unlike many states, Washington, D.C. doesn't group felonies into different classes for purposes of general sentencing (except for sentencing after revocation of parole).
+The D.C.
+Code doesn't group felonies into different classes for purposes of general sentencing.
 Rather, the statutes related to individual felonies spell out the maximum sentences for those crimes—and sometimes the minimum sentences.

-Examples of Felonies and Sentence Ranges in D.C.
+Examples of Felonies Crimes and Sentencing Ranges in D.C.

 Here are some examples of the sentences that the law in D.C. allows for certain felonies:

-• First-degree murder: mandatory minimum of 30 years, up to life without the possibility of parole.
+• First-degree murder: mandatory minimum of 30 years and up to life in prison without the possibility of parole.

-• Stalking when under court order prohibiting contact with the victim (such as a domestic violence protection order): up to five years and/or a $12,500 fine.
+• Stalking when under a court order prohibiting contact with the victim (such as a domestic violence protection order): up to 5 years in prison and a $12,500 fine.

 Sentence Enhancements for Felonies in D.C.